 You may be able to request material from other libraries through our document delivery service.

-SCONUL Access: visiting other academic libraries - currently suspended
+SCONUL Access: visiting other academic libraries

 The University of Kent is a member of the SCONUL Access scheme.
 This gives our students and staff borrowing rights or reference access at participating Higher Education libraries in the UK and Ireland.